juliusshufan/lp-opt-tool/README.md

 # Contributing

-We welcome community contributions to iLiT.
+We welcome community contributions to Intel® Low Precision Optimization Tool.
 If you have an idea on how to improve the library:

 * For changes impacting the public API, submit